 Riverbank Sate Park Ice Skating Rink

 Riverbank State Park in Manhattan’s Hamilton Heights neighborhood is a 28-acre structure that rises 69 feet above the Hudson River.
-The state-of-the-art facility has a covered roller-skating rink that transforms in winter to an ice rink (November through March).
+The state-of-the-art facility has a covered roller-skating rink that transforms in winter to an ice rink (early November through March).
 With its 150-seat restaurant and 800-seat cultural theater, visitors can turn their skating excursion into a full-day event.
-A broad range of sports, arts, and recreational programs are offered year-round.
+A broad range of sports, arts and recreational programs are offered year-round.

 Prices: Adults: $5; kids: $3.
 Skate rental: $6